lgatto/RforProteomics/README.md

 their software.
 The
 [rbioc-sig-proteomics](https://groups.google.com/forum/#!forum/rbioc-sig-proteomics)
 group has tentatively been set up to provide an question and discussion forum for interested parties.
-You can also follow updates to some of the relevant packages on twitter via [@r4proteomics](https://twitter.com/r4proteomics).
 Do not hesitate to [get in touch](http://proteome.sysbiol.cam.ac.uk/lgatto/) for questions, comments or further suggestions.